-If the selected moose, caribou, or deer populations drop below what the Board of Game (Board) determines is needed for continued harvests by people, the Board directs the Alaska Department of Fish and Game (ADF&G) to undertake intensive management of that population.
-Intensive management is a process that starts with investigating the causes of low moose, caribou, or deer numbers, and then involves steps to increase those numbers.
-This can include restricting hunting seasons and bag limits, evaluating and improving habitat, liberalizing harvest of predators, and predator control.
+If the selected moose, caribou, or deer populations drop below what the Board of Game (Board) determines is needed to meet people's needs, the Board directs the Alaska Department of Fish and Game (ADF&G) to undertake intensive management of that population.
+Intensive management is a process that starts with investigating the causes of low moose, caribou, or deer numbers, and then involves steps to increase their numbers.
+This can include restricting hunting seasons and bag limits, improving habitat, and predation control.

-ADF&G is committed to maintaining healthy populations of all our resources, including moose, caribou,deer, wolves, and bears.
-We will continue to manage Alaska’s wildlife populations with the health of all wildlife, sustainable harvests, and conservation as our guiding principles.
+ADF&G is committed to maintaining healthy populations of all our resources, including moose, caribou, deer, wolves, and bears.
+The department will continue to manage Alaska's wildlife populations with the health of all wildlife, sustainable harvests, and conservation as our guiding principles.

 Understanding Predator Management

 Wolves and bears are very effective and efficient predators on caribou, moose, deer, and other wildlife.
 In most of Alaska, humans also rely on the same species for food.
-In Alaska's Interior, predators kill more than 80 percent of the moose and caribou that die during an average year, while humans take less than 10 percent.
-In most of the state, predation holds prey populations at levels far below what could be supported by the habitat in the area.
+Predators often kill more than 80 percent of the moose and caribou that die during an average year, while humans take less than 10 percent.
+In much of the state, predation holds prey populations at levels far below what could be supported by the habitat in the area.
 Predation is an important part of the ecosystem, and all ADF&G management programs, including control programs, are designed to sustain predator populations in the future.

 - Video: Managing Predators and Prey in Alaska (5 segments of about 6 minutes each)